CyrusNajmabadi/lang-design/Extensions.md

     static int Property => ...

     // Note the lack of a 'for-clause'.
 This is a normal static method.
-    // An *extension* static method will have a 'for-clause' on it static void NonExtensionHelperMethod() { }
+    // An *modern static extension method* will have a 'for-clause' on it static void NonExtensionHelperMethod() { }

     // Migrated extension members